- July 25, 2022

 Important points to note while writing a descriptive essay

-In order to come up with a well-mannered and composed descriptive essay, the writer ought to adhere to the following instructions;
+In order to come up with a well-mannered and composing descriptive essay, the writer ought to adhere to the following instructions;

 - Make use of figurative language